itb-community/ITB-ModLoader/README.md

 # Into the Breach Mod Loader

 A mod loader for the game [Into the Breach](https://www.subsetgames.com/itb.html), written in Lua, and with extension DLLs for some additional features.
-Originally created by Cyberboy2000, who has unfortunately been absent and unreachable for extended periods of time.

-- The mod loader's thread on Subset forums: [link](https://www.subsetgames.com/forum/viewtopic.php?f=26&t=33119)
+For more information, see [the mod loader's thread on Subset forums](https://www.subsetgames.com/forum/viewtopic.php?f=26&t=33119).
-- Lua proxy DLLs, updated to work with post-1.2.20 version of the game: [link](https://github.com/kartoFlane/IntoTheBreachLua)

-Original tools created by:
-- Lua mod loader created by *Cyberboy2000*: [link](https://www.subsetgames.com/forum/viewtopic.php?f=26&t=32833)
-- Lua proxy DLLs created by *AUTOMATIC*: [link](https://github.com/AUTOMATIC1111/IntoTheBreachLua)

 The mod loader **only works with Windows version of the game**.
 Gamepad input is not supported either.

-## Maintainers

-Notes for project maintainers are located in [MAINTAINERS.md](./MAINTAINERS.md)

 ## Download

-The mod loader can be downloaded from the [Releases](https://github.com/kartoFlane/ITB-ModLoader/releases) page above.
+The mod loader can be downloaded from the [Releases](https://github.com/itb-community/ITB-ModLoader/releases) page above.

 Since people unfamiliar with GitHub are often confused where to click: